The Bankrate promise

 After a lifetime of working, many people assume that Social Security will meet their needs when they can no longer clock in.
 But unless your budget is minimal, that probably won’t be the case.

-“The biggest mistake people make is thinking Social Security will be sufficient to retire on without also cutting one’s standard of living significantly,” says Ryan McMaken, economist and fellow at the Mises Institute, an economics think-tank.
+“The biggest mistake people make is thinking Social Security will be sufficient to retire on without also cutting one’s standard of living significantly,” says Ryan McMaken, economist and editor at the Mises Institute, an economics think-tank.

 “If they try to fund their entire retirement on Social Security, they’re going to quickly find they’ll need to downsize in terms of housing and also in transportation and entertainment,” he says.